And God said: ‘Thou shalt love thy neighbour’.

 From the writer of the award-winning plays The Black Swan of Trespass and Goodbye Vaudeville Charlie Mudd, this is a glorious comedy about hope, death and pets.
 Lally Katz’s giant spirit of curiosity turns optimism into an art form in this play where, in the midst of the ordinary, extraordinary things happen.

-For a study guide from State Theatre Company South Australia click here.
+For a study guide from Belvoir Theatre: click here.